jessica6m/Learning-Python/README.md

 Pizza.py - program created to manage different pizzas.
 More practice with Python List

 PigLatin.py - program created to take user input and convert it to piglatin

+AreaCalculator.py - program created to select a shape and calculate area of that shape